NakedDevA/SnowFlyer2/README.md

 A minimal trainer to enable free camera mode in Snowrunner

-Tested on version 28.3 (Season 12, Azov Atom patch),  Steam and Epic versions.
+Tested on version 30 (Season 13),  Steam and Epic versions.

 ## Usage